qdLMF/LIO-SAM-GPU-ScanToMapOpt/README.md

 # LIO-SAM-GPU-ScanToMapOpt
-This repository reimplements of the line/plane odometry (based on LOAM) of LIO-SAM with CUDA.
+This repository reimplements the line/plane odometry (based on LOAM) of LIO-SAM with CUDA.
 Replacing pcl's kdtree, a point cloud hash map (inspired by iVox of [Faster-LIO](https://github.com/gaoxiang12/faster-lio])) on GPU is used to accelerate 5-neighbour KNN search.

 The codes of this reimplementation are in [src/cuda_plane_line_odometry](https://github.com/qdLMF/LIO-SAM-CUDA-ScanToMapOpt/tree/master/src/cuda_plane_line_odometry).